 How Physiotherapy is an Alternative to surgery in Meniscal Tear

 In young adults, with a knee-twisting activity like skiing, playing basketball, football, or slipping on the ice, tears a meniscus.
-Patient usually opts for surgery.
-But a torn meniscus is often seen in the 9 million Americans with knee osteoarthritis, and for them the best course of action hasn’t been crystal clear.
-Results of the Meniscal Tear in Osteoarthritis Research (MeTeOR) trial published in the New England Journal of Medicine indicate that Physical therapy may be an Alternative to surgery .
+The patient usually opts for surgery.
+But a torn meniscus is often seen in the 9 million Americans with knee osteoarthritis, and for them, the best course of action hasn’t been crystal clear.
+Results of the Meniscal Tear in Osteoarthritis Research (MeTeOR) trial published in the New England Journal of Medicine indicate that physical therapy may be an alternative to surgery.

 Participants in both groups reported similar improvements in knee function and pain at six and 12 months.